ZacksHomeLab/terraform-proxmox-cloudinit-vm/examples/simple-vm/README.md

 I've pre-configured a network adapter residing in `locals.tf`.
 Feel free to change the settings of said adapter to get a feel of the syntax.

-For more information on Network Adapters, see the [Network Configuration section on the home-page README.md](../../README.md#network-adapter-configurations).

 ## Step 4.
 Deploy Virtual Machine

 Run the following commands to deploy said Virtual Machine